-Before the end of the first year, in consultation with their first-year advisor, students are expected to establish a Preliminary Committee made up of the first-year advisor and one other Anthropology faculty member.
-The student will submit a statement or progress and portfolio of work to their committee in May, and then meet with their committee before the department meets as a whole to discuss the progress of all first-years.
+Before the end of the first year, in consultation with their first-year adviser, students are expected to establish a Preliminary Committee made up of the first-year advisor and one other Anthropology faculty member.
 It is the student's responsibility to establish their committee and ensure that materials are in on time for their first year review.